Meet The Coach

 I started coaching because I wanted to help other multi-passionate creatives understand who they are, establish a clear vision for their lives, and start creating the flexible life they’ve always dreamed of.
 During this four week blog series, I’m going to share some of my favorite tips and tricks to help you on this journey.

-If you are ready to jump right in, you check out my coaching page here or join my email newsletter for monthly tips and resources.
+If you are ready to jump right in, you check out my coaching guides here or join my email newsletter for monthly tips and resources.

 This post contains affiliate links.
 Please see my Terms for more details.